avalanchesiqi/youtube-insight/README.md

 ### defaultLanguage/detectLanguage field
 Some videos have `defaultLanguage` returned by YouTube API, but some don't.
-If not, we use [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?) to detect a language from video title and description.
+If not, we use [googletrans 2.3.0](https://pypi.org/project/googletrans/) to detect a language from video title and description.

+## Change log

+#### 2018-08-09
+1. Remove the `force` field in argparse, now you can append to existing output file without worrying about rewriting.
+2. Change the languageDetector from [langdetect 1.0.7](https://pypi.org/project/langdetect/) to [googletrans 2.3.0](https://pypi.org/project/googletrans/).